 I turned the corner at Noble Street.
 I still had to walk past the corner where there was a murder over New Year’s Eve, which was unsettling.
 When I got to Erie, I crossed the street where the bar was well-lit and people were standing around smoking in the cold.
 I almost felt safe.

-I got to Noah’s door and presented him with my gift of whiskey.
+I got to Burton’s door and presented him with my gift of whiskey.

 “Aww.
 Thank you.
 Do you like screw drivers?”

 “You can have that now that I’ve got whiskey.”